locxter/BotvacCenter/README.md

 **Prebuilt packages for Linux (.deb) and Android (.apk) can be found under [Releases](https://github.com/locxter/BotvacCenter/releases).**

-## Features

-- [x] Start and stop house or spot cleanings remotely.
-- [x] Access crucial statistics (battery charge and total runtime)  at a moments glance.
-- [x] Manually drive the robot like a RC car from one location to another.
-- [x] Check, modify and enable/disable the cleaning schedule.
-- [x] Quickly set the current date and time with a single button press.
-- [x] Get extensive diagnostics data for troubleshooting.
-- [ ] Easily experiment with SLAM via inbuilt sensors (LIDAR and wheel odometry).

 ## Dependencies

 I generally try to minimize dependencies, but I'm a one man crew and can therefore only support Debian-based Linux distributions as I'm running one myself.
 Anyway, you need to have the following packages installed for everything to work properly: